stat20-summer/website/content/syllabus.md

-If you are ill or have been exposed to illness (including and not limited to COVID-19), please do not come to lab and instead join the satellite lab I will be hosting.
+If you are ill or have been exposed to illness (including and not limited to COVID-19), please do not come to lab and instead join the satellite lab a GSI will be hosting.
 The link to sign up will be available on the class forum.
 This lab is a two hour section and is meant only for students who cannot be on campus due to illness.
 It's a condensed version of the three sections you would normally attend.
 Weekly time and date TBA.

 ### Office Hours